Donald J. Devine: Conservative outlets

+In 2004, he launched ConservativeBattleline, a magazine from the American Conservative Union Foundation that sought to challenge the Republican party's drift away from minarchism.
+In his essay "Reagan's Fusionism Failing?", Devine explained having launched the magazine to rebut the declaration that fusionism was dead.

 In 2011 Devine became Senior Scholar at The Fund for American Studies teaching its seminar on the U.S. Constitution to Washington DC interns and introducing a new generation to fusionist philosophy.

-In 2012, ISI Books published Devine's America's Way Back that summarized his fusionist philosophy and the conclusions for America's future he drew from it.
-In 2017, Jameson Books republished an abridged second edition Of his 1991 book on government administration in paper and in Kindle retitled as Political Management of the Bureaucracy: A Guide to Reform and Control.
+In 2015, Devine received the Heartland Liberty Prize.

+In 2023, Devine co-authored the chapter on governmental personnel agencies in the Heritage Foundation's Project 2025 book, Mandate for Leadership: The Conservative Promise.
+He has also contributed to its series of private training videos.

-Fusionist philosophy
+Political philosophy

+Influence

-Living in New York and attending St. John's University, Devine was greatly influenced by professors John Hurley, Charles Crowley and Francis Canavan and the founding editors of National Review magazine William F. Buckley Jr. and Frank S. Meyer.
-Like Meyer he was also influenced by the Nobel economist/philosopher F.A.
-Hayek.
-The Liberty Fund edition of Meyer's major essays lists Devine as among a small group of his followers who most advanced Meyer's version of fusionist conservatism.
-Ronald Reagan identified this fusionism as the conservatism "recognized by many as modern conservatism."
-Devine is attributed by one analyst with summarizing fusionism's doctrine in one phrase as "utilizing libertarian means in a conservative society for traditionalist ends."
+Living in New York and attending St. John's University, Devine was influenced by John Hurley, Charles Crowley, Francis Canavan, William F. Buckley Jr., Frank S. Meyer.
+Like Meyer he was also influenced by Friedrich Hayek.
+The Liberty Fund edition of Meyer's major essays lists Devine as among a small group of his followers who most advanced Meyer's version of fusionism which, according to Ronald Reagan, is "recognized by many as modern conservatism."